cursey/safetyhook/README.md

         // Create a factory that will create hooks for us. auto factory = SafetyHookFactory::init();

-        // Acquire the factories builder which will freeze all threads and give
+        // Acquire the factory's builder which will freeze all threads and give
         // us access to the hook creation methods. auto builder = factory->acquire();

-        // Create a hook on add
+        // Create a hook on add.
         g_add_hook = builder.create(add, hook_add);

         // Once we leave this scope, builder will unfreeze all threads and our